Privacy policy

 Where we are under a legal or regulatory duty to do so, we may disclose information to the police, regulatory bodies or legal advisors, and/or, where we consider it necessary to protect the rights, property or safety of UKRIO, its personnel, visitors, volunteers, advisory board, users or others.

-When using suppliers who operation partially or fully outside the European Economic Area (EEA) – potentially within a country that may have different data protection laws.
-In this example, UKRIO will take steps to ensure they provide adequate level of data protection in accordance with the UK law.
+UKRIO may use suppliers who operate partially or fully outside the European Economic Area (EEA) – potentially within a country that may have different data protection laws.
+In such examples, UKRIO will take steps to ensure all suppliers provide an adequate level of data protection, in accordance with the UK law and regulations.

-UKRIO has the policy of sharing lists (or carrying out joint or reciprocal mailings) only on an occasional and tightly-controlled basis.
+UKRIO has the policy of sharing contact lists (or carrying out joint or reciprocal mailings) only on an occasional and tightly controlled basis, with the appropriate consent from individuals.
 Details will only be used for any of these purposes where the Data Subject has been informed of this possibility, along with an option to opt in.

 UKRIO undertakes to obtain external lists only where it can be guaranteed that the list is up to date and those on the list have been given an opportunity to opt in.